MickaliaR/Network-Security-Groups/README.md

 <img src="https://i.imgur.com/R29XnIv.png"/)
 </p>
 <p>
 - Within the Wireshark app on the Windows 10 Virtual Machine, filter for DHCP traffic only.
-Within the command line on the Winows 10 Virtual Machine, attempt to issue the Windows 10 Virtual Machine a new IP address.
+Within the command prompt on the Winows 10 Virtual Machine, attempt to issue the Windows 10 Virtual Machine a new IP address.
 (Prompt: ipconfig/renew).
 Observe the DHCP traffic within the Wireshark app and the new IP address issued by the DHCP prompt.
 </p>
 <br />